Mony1398/e-commerce-project/ecommerce_analysis_summary.md

 - **ChatGPT** — cross-checked the benchmark figures and formulas (CVR, ROAS, statistical test choice) for accuracy and completeness.
 - **Claude** — built the dataset, ran the statistical analysis (funnel drop-off, channel comparison, two-proportion z-test), and produced the interactive dashboard and this write-up.

-This mirrors the role's expectation: use AI daily to analyze faster, automate reporting, and support decisions — not just describe metrics.

 ---
 *Dashboard file: `ecommerce_funnel_dashboard.html` (open in any browser, fully interactive, channel filter included).*